-Before visiting to this amazing place, read some useful 25 tips for first trip to Washington DC.
+Before visiting this fantastic place, read some helpful 25 tips for first trip to Washington DC.

 UNITED STATES CAPITOL – Washington DC tourist attractions

 Landmark building which is an official residence and workplace of US President.
-The architecture of this building is Neoclassical style and was constructed during 1792 & 1800.
+The architecture of this building is Neoclassical style and was constructed in 1792 & 1800.

 This memorial is built in honor of US President Abraham Lincoln.
-It is located in the western end of National Mall.
+It is located at the western end of the National Mall.

-The building is built in Greek style temple and has a big statue of Abraham Lincoln.
-From this location, many famous historical speeches were given named “The Second Inaugural Address”, “I have a Dream” and many more.
+The building is built in a Greek-style temple and has a big statue of Abraham Lincoln.
+From this location, many famous historical speeches were named “The Second Inaugural Address”, “I have a Dream,” and many more.

 It is an obelisk in National Mall built to honor George Washington, U.S.’s first President.
-It is 555 foot high and world’s tallest stoned obelisk structure.
+It is 555 feet high and the world’s tallest stoned obelisk structure.